Neurodegenerative disease: Batten disease

 Batten disease is a rare and fatal recessive neurodegenerative disorder that begins in childhood.
 Batten disease is the common name for a group of lysosomal storage disorders known as neuronal ceroid lipofuscinoses (NCLs) – each caused by a specific gene mutation, of which there are thirteen.
 Since Batten disease is quite rare, its worldwide prevalence is about 1 in every 100,000 live births.
-In North America, CLN3 disease (juvenile NCL) typically manifests between the ages of 4 to 7.
+In North America, NCL3 disease (juvenile NCL) typically manifests between the ages of 4 and 7.
 Batten disease is characterized by motor impairment, epilepsy, dementia, vision loss, and shortened lifespan.
 A loss of vision is common first sign of Batten disease.
 Loss of vision is typically preceded by cognitive and behavioral changes, seizures, and loss of the ability to walk.
 It is common for people to establish cardiac arrhythmias and difficulties eating food as the disease progresses.
 Batten disease diagnosis depends on a conflation of many criteria: clinical signs and symptoms, evaluations of the eye, electroencephalograms (EEG), and brain magnetic resonance imaging (MRI) results.
 The diagnosis provided by these results are corroborated by genetic and biochemical testing.
-No effective treatments were available to prevent the disease from being widespread before the past few years.
-In recent years, more models have been created to expedite the research process for methods to treat Batten disease.
+It is only in recent years that more models have been created to expedite the research process for methods to treat Batten disease.

 Creutzfeldt–Jakob disease

 Creutzfeldt–Jakob disease (CJD) is a prion disease that is characterized by rapidly progressive dementia.
-Abnormal proteins called prions aggregate in brain tissue leading to nerve cell death.
-Prions are misfolded PRNP proteins.
-They are also infectious.
+Misfolded proteins called prions aggregate in brain tissue leading to nerve cell death.
 Variant Creutzfeldt–Jakob disease (vCJD) is the infectious form that comes from the meat of a cow that was infected with bovine spongiform encephalopathy, also called mad cow disease.

-Risk factor
+Risk factors

+Aging

 The greatest risk factor for neurodegenerative diseases is aging.
 Mitochondrial DNA mutations as well as oxidative stress both contribute to aging.
 Many of these diseases are late-onset, meaning there is some factor that changes as a person ages for each disease.
 One constant factor is that in each disease, neurons gradually lose function as the disease progresses with age.
 It has been proposed that DNA damage accumulation provides the underlying causative link between aging and neurodegenerative disease.
 About 20–40% of healthy people between 60 and 78 years old experience discernable decrements in cognitive performance in several domains including working, spatial, and episodic memory, and processing speed.

+Infections

 A study using electronic health records indicates that 45 (with 22 of these being replicated with the UK Biobank) viral exposures can significantly elevate risks of neurodegenerative disease, including up to 15 years after infection.